Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 4. Bajadera

 This famous Croatian nougat dessert contains walnuts, hazelnuts, or almonds and is made by the Kraš confectionery company from Zagreb.
-It is often eaten during special occasions in Croatia and is a popular gift to give.
+It is often eaten at special occasions in Croatia and is a popular gift.

 This treat is found in many shops nationwide, including grocery stores and souvenir shops.